oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

                      .-----------.  ndb_io.PutModels() |
                      | Datastore | <-------------------'
                      '-----------'

-> TIP: You don't need to know what the names of the `PTransform`s (edges) used in a diagram are.
-It's easy to look up the appropriate `PTransform` after drawing the diagram.

 There's a lot of complexity here, so we'll need many `PTransform`s to write our job.
 We'll focus on the most interesting one: the loop to migrate models to the next version.